BikePark Wales unveils ambitious development plans with miles of new MTB trails and an extended 33-year lease

 BikePark Wales says that the revenue from mountain bikers using the site will allow for major investment in what it calls a 'Future Forest Vision'.
 This aims to return the majority of BPWs mountain to its natural state, and the rewilding plan will aim to improve the resilience of the forest and encourage the return of more natural woodland.

-Martin Astley for BikePark Wales says: “Our mountain is without a doubt a stunning area, and we already have a diverse range of broadleaf trees here on our mountain.
+Martin Astley for BikePark Wales said: “Our mountain is without a doubt a stunning area, and we already have a diverse range of broadleaf trees here on our mountain.
 But there is also a lot of monoculture pine forest in South Wales, the result of decades of commercial forestry.
 The new lease changes the entire site of BPW, and aside from the mountain bike trails through the forest, we will be encouraging and assisting the forest to return to a more natural state with our colleagues at NRW.
 Because of the trails, this isn’t classic ‘rewilding’ but it’s as close as we can get, and the trails will allow riders to go deep into our wilderness.
 What is exciting is that no one has seen what the more natural state of these hills really looks like for a couple of centuries.
-And now we’ll get to find out”.
+And now we’ll get to find out.”

-Elsie Grace, Head of Sustainable Commercial Development for NRW, said; “We are delighted that our successful relationship with BikePark Wales is set to continue.
+Elsie Grace, Head of Sustainable Commercial Development for NRW, said: “We are delighted that our successful relationship with BikePark Wales is set to continue.
 This partnership demonstrates how the NRW-managed estate can successfully combine commercial activity which benefits the Welsh economy and is sympathetic to the environment.
 This plan will develop innovative forest management techniques to support the longevity of the mature forest cover, which benefits the biking experience in the forest.”

 Paul Brett joined BikePerfect as a staff writer in 2022.
 He has been an avid cyclist for as long as he can remember, initially catching the mountain biking bug in the 1990s, and he raced mountain bikes for over a decade before injury cut short a glittering career.
 An award-winning photographer, when not riding a bike, he can be found at the side of a cyclocross track or a downhill mountain bike world championship shooting the action.
 Paul was the founder, editor and writer of Proper Cycling magazine, and he's traveled the world interviewing some of the biggest names in mountain biking and writing about some of the biggest cycling brands.